 More miracles happened that day.
 When the disabled boy got a hit, Keith’s friends in the outfield, on the opposing team, mind you, started cheering for him, pushing him to first base with their noise.
 The entire class screamed at him during his at-bats.
 “You’re doing great!
 Go batter, swing, batter …”

 A bunch of teenagers, divided by the social structures of our high school, came together and decided to be kind.
 Because of Keith McAuliffe.
-Nobody else stepped up to the plate.
+Nobody else had stepped up to the plate.
 But he did, as though it were his born position.
+As indeed it was.

 There was a reason mobs of girls chased him during recess in grade school.
 It wasn’t really about how cute he was, or about the feathered hair and the comb.